-If you don’t know the difference between these claims, don’t worry.
+If you don’t know more about workers’ comp vs. personal injury, don’t worry.
 In the article below, we review who is eligible for each type of claim and how to recover damages in each claim.

 If you want to seek workers’ compensation benefits, you need to prove right away that the following two circumstances are true: